Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 Group size: The larger the group, the less impact it has.
 Evidence suggests groups should be no larger than 1 tutor to 3 students.

-Pupil confidence: Group tuition is not suitable for all learners.
-Some remain shy in small groups or may not react well to the enhanced attention of a small group and do not like to give answers in front of their peers.Â
+Student confidence: Group tutoring is not suitable for all learners.
+Some remain shy in small groups or may not react well to the enhanced attention of a small group, and do not like to give answers in front of their peers.

-Headteacher and Third Space Learning customer, London
+School leader and Third Space Learning customer

 How to make group tutoring a success